quinndoan/ESP32-for-IoT-Development/README.md

 ## How to Use the Project

 1. Set up DHT22 pins and connections.
-2. Build and flash the project.
+2. Build, flash project and monitor device (ESP32).
 3. Connect a device (laptop or smartphone) to the "ESP32_AP" Wi-Fi network.
-4. Access the IP address: 192.168.0.1 (or 192.168.0.2).
+4. Access the given IP address on the monitor.
-5. After accessing the ESP server's website, the expected result should be as follows:
+5. After accessing the ESP server's website by your device, the expected result should be as follows:

 ![Alt text](esp32App.png)